 We describe a new integration model that uses tools and services for supporting Web 2.0.
 This integration model defines a structure for a missing feature of Web 2.0.
 The model integrates a number of existing online tools having a common data model and aims to develop added-value community-building integrated environments.
-We discuss the overall design, architecture and the components of the integration model, and provide a roadmap of the future work of this model in the Web 2.0 domain.
+We discuss the overall design, architecture and the components of the integration model in the Web 2.0 domain.